Bring Your Tabletop Campaigns to Life

 Frequently Asked Questions

 Yes.
 Define your character's appearance, race, class, and equipment as a character profile.
-PulseBook will generate consistent portraits you can use across your campaign.
+PulseBook generates consistent portraits across all your campaign illustrations — your half-orc paladin looks the same in every scene.

-Which style works best for dark fantasy campaigns?
+Which styles work best for dark fantasy like Curse of Strahd?

-Gothic Fairytale is ideal for classic dark fantasy with rich, dramatic illustration.
-Moody Noir works well for intrigue-heavy campaigns.
-Creepy Cute offers a lighter take on darker themes.
+Gothic Fairytale is ideal for Ravenloft-style dark fantasy with rich, dramatic shadows.
+Moody Noir works well for intrigue-heavy campaigns like Waterdeep: Dragon Heist.
+Creepy Cute offers a lighter tone for horror-comedy tables.

 Yes.
-Create location profiles for your key settings, then generate scene illustrations with your characters placed in those locations.
-Great for dramatic moments and session recaps.
+Create profiles for your party members and your key locations, then generate scene illustrations that combine them.
+Perfect for dramatic moments, session recaps, and handouts.

-Can I use these illustrations in published TTRPG content?
+Can I use PulseBook art in published adventure modules or zines?

 Yes.
-All images generated on PulseBook are yours to use commercially, including in published adventure modules, zines, and campaign books.
+All images generated on PulseBook are yours to use commercially — adventure modules, zines, DMs Guild content, campaign books, and VTT tokens.

 Yes.
-The Retro Sci-Fi style is perfect for classic space opera settings, and Cyberpunk Edge works well for near-future and dystopian campaigns.
+The Retro Sci-Fi style is built for classic space opera settings, and Cyberpunk Edge handles near-future and dystopian campaigns.
+Both maintain the same character consistency.

 Other Use Cases